mangelats/FPGUI/README.md

 Upcoming features
 ------
-  - Make all the fucntions to allow skins to create components.
+  - Make all the docs.
   - An skin editor.
   - Create a wiki.
   - More components (like a progress var).